-How could a severe flu season affect public health in 2021?
+How could a severe flu season affect public health?

 It’s essential to do what we can to reduce respiratory illnesses in the coming months.
 That includes important preventative measures like keeping practicing physical distancing, wearing a mask, washing hands frequently, staying home when sick, and getting both a COVID and flu vaccine.